-The Student Health Center, located at the corner of Avenue J and Bearkat Boulevard, provides routine medical services and health education to currently enrolled students.
-The Health Center is accredited by the Accreditation Association for Ambulatory Health Care (AAAHC).
-This means that the standard of care and operations either meet and/or exceed rigorous nationally recognized standards.
+The Student Health Center, located at the corner of Avenue J and Bearkat Boulevard, provides routine medical services and health education to currently enrolled students, both on campus and online who have paid the Medical Services fee.

 The Health Center is open Monday - Friday, 8:00 a.m. - 5:00 p.m., with extended evening hours until 6:00 p.m.
 Monday - Thursday during the fall and spring semesters.
 Only business services are available between 12:00 p.m. and 1:00 p.m.
 Appointments are scheduled by phone or in person.